fringe-ai/object_detectors/anomaly_detectors/anomalib_lmi/README.md

 - ubuntu >= 22.04
 - python >= 3.10

-#### TensorRT on GoMax
+#### Convert to TensorRT on a GoMax
-TODO
+- Jetpack >= 6.0

 ## Usage

 The current implementation requires the following workflow:

 1. Organize data
-2. Train model on x86
+2. Train model on a x86 system
-3. convert the model to .pt and tensorRT engine
+3. convert the model to .pt and convert to tensorRT engine
 4. Test tensorRT engine using the histogram method for anomaly threshold selection
-5. Deploy tensorRT engine on GoMax
+5. Deploy tensorRT engine on a GoMax

 ## 1. Organize Data